 The majority of kitchen renovation projects include new cabinets and countertops.
 Cabinets are calculated by LINEAR FEET along the wall.
 A typical kitchen would have a 10*10 cabinets layout, or 20 ln. feet of cabinetry.
 This includes both the top and bottom rows.
-All prices include complete install and all hardware required for proper operation.

 - 1) Enter the length of your cabinets (measured along the wall).

 - 2) Enter the square footage of your countertops.
 Most counters are 2 feet deep.
 If that’s the case, take the length and multiply it by 2.
 Add any counters that will be installed on the kitchen island.